Skip to main content

 Here are 3 quick, low-key moves you can do right at your desk to wake things up and give your spine some love:❤️

 Sit tall, cross your right ankle over your left knee, and lean forward slightly until you feel that "good" stretch.
-Hold for 30–45s, then swap.
+Hold for 30–45s, then switch sides.

 While you’re waiting for a file to download, stand up and lift one knee.
 Draw a few slow, smooth circles in the air.
 Aim for 4–6 reps to get the joint moving.